 I felt the onset of symptoms within half an hour

-She explained what I could expect throughout the day and then proceeded to insert 4 misoprostal tablets into my vagina.
-She also gave me an anti sickness tablet.
-I was told to stay in bed for 1 hour and then get up and walk about, run, any form of exercise as much as possible to help get things moving along quick.
+She explained what I could expect throughout the day and then proceeded to insert 4 misoprostol tablets into my vagina.
+She also gave me an anti-sickness tablet.
+I was told to stay in bed for 1 hour and then get up and walk about, run, any form of exercise as much as possible to help get things moving along quickly.

 I can't describe it as being painful

 To be honest, I can't describe it as being painful, it's just got so uncomfortable that I actually couldn't sit still.
 I guess these were the cramps but I've been quite lucky with even my normal periods that I've never experienced period pain, just what I describe as a dull lower backache with some uncomfortable bloating.